SunXQlab/PROB/README.md

 **[Para_Post_pdf,S,AM]=ODE_BayesianLasso(Data_ordered, TimeSampled)**

-This function (.m) was designed to reconstruct causal GRN based on the results of the above pseudotemporal progression inference.
+This function (.m) is designed to reconstruct causal GRN based on the results of the above pseudotemporal progression inference.

 ***Input***